 Keep your calendar updated and visible.
 Block time for your work so you have a better understanding of how you will spend your time and let others know what you are working on.
 It’s also important to reserve slots that are available to meet with others.
 Google Calendar allows you to define blocks of time that are free for meeting with other people.

 Tools help a lot to communicate with other people when you are in different locations, and can help make more visible the work you do but they won’t solved everything if you don’t apply some common sense.
 Try to have check points regularly and don’t rely only on this tools to align and have clear expectations about the work you expect from others and communicate what you understand is your responsibility.

 Don’t overthink it, pick up the phone and talk it out When you are by yourself, it’s easy to start second guessing and have doubts about how your work is being perceived, or why some decision were made.
-If you have some doubts try to clarify them as soon as posible, and if it’s on a call way better.
-Somehow the email and text being asynchronous opened to much room for interpretation and more second guessing.
+If you have some doubts try to clarify them as soon as possible, and if it’s on a call way better.
+Somehow the email and text being asynchronous opened too much room for interpretation and more second guessing.

 Create a network

 If you, like me, work from home, you will find yourself longing human interaction (maybe not, and that’s ok too).
 In order to compensate I joined several meet-up groups related to UX that would allow me to meet different people and also learn new things.
 Here are some ways to foster social interaction:

 - Do non-work related activities (join a sports team, a dancing group, book club or whatever you fancy).